aws-samples/aws-codepipeline-cicd/README.md

 # AWS CodePipeline with CI/CD best practices
+## Introduction
 The intention of this sample is to put together [DevOps](https://aws.amazon.com/training/learn-about/devops/) CI/CD best practices and provide a sample for the [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
 After implementing this sample, you will get an AWS CodePipeline with linting, testing, security check, deployment and post-deployment process.

+Target technology stack

+After execution of the CDK code, following type of resources gets generated:

+* CodePipeline

+CodePipeline is a continuous delivery service.
+It is triggered by code checked in into code commit repository.
+It compiles and packages the code.
+It deploys the code to various environments such as Development, Quality Assurance and Production.
+Approval is needed to promote the code from Development to Quality Assurance.
+Similarly, approval is needed to promote the code from Quality Assurance to Production.

+* CloudFormation stacks

+The cloud formation stacks groups various AWS services in a collection which can be managed as a single unit.
+This stack creates the CodeCommit repository and the CICD pipeline consisting of CodePipeline.As a first step, on execution of CDK deploy command, "SampleRepository" gets created.

-## Overview
+## Architecture
-This project is based on [AWS CDK v2](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html) and uses TypeScript as a primary language.
 ![pipepline](./docs/pipeline.png)

 The resulting pipeline deploy solution to 3 stages:
 * dev - active development stage
 * test - for advanced testing and integration check
 * prod - production environment

 In the dev stage there are 3 steps `Liniting`, `Security` and `UnitTests`.
-These stups runs in parallel to speedup the process.
+These setups runs in parallel to speedup the process.
-The pipeline will stop execution on each faled step.
+The pipeline will stop execution on each failed step.

-## Prerequsites
+## Prerequsites & Limitations

 This project use AWS CDK v2 based on typescript.
 The developer laptop/computer should have following software.
 * [cnf_nag](https://github.com/stelligent/cfn_nag)